About arc42

 AuthController

-• Exposes REST API endpoints: POST /api/auth/register, POST /api/auth/login, POST /api/auth/refresh
+• Exposes REST API endpoints: POST /api/auth/register, POST /api/auth/login, POST /api/auth/refresh, POST /api/auth/verify (internal only)

 • Input validation and error handling